 Video Rooms are based on a publish/subscribe model.
 A Participant can publish audio, video, and data tracks to the Room.
 The other Participants can then subscribe to such tracks to start receiving the media information.

-The following picture illustrates the architecture of a Group Room.
+The following picture illustrates the architecture of a Video Room.

 Clients only need to publish their media tracks once to the SFU, which clones and routes the media to the correct subscribers.
 Because of this, upstream bandwidth and battery consumption are independent of the number of Participants in the Room.